-Coming up in the Spring of 2017, the Pilgrimage will have some of Edenton’s finest homes on the Tour.
-The final list has yet to be announced, but these homes have been confirmed.
+Coming up in the Spring of 2017, the Pilgrimage will have 18 of Edenton’s finest homes on the Tour.
+These homes are on the Tour!

 The 2015 Tour was a resounding success, with 1,337 visitors attending!
 They came to enjoy spring and beautiful homes in Edenton!
 You can see photos of that tour here.